 The little island produced the Big Music

 Reggae music is conscious music with the truth laid bare for everyone to hear.
 Bob Marley once quoted that reggae music was a music made by rastas and that it carried the earth force.
-The rastafarian message, often in the lyrics, is still strongly conveyed in a lot of the music that is listened to today, however from the start it was clear you did not have to be a rasta to make or love reggae music.
-It was a music for the people with the heartbeat rythmn with lyrics about real life and all the expressions of life, love and love lost.
+The Rastafarian message, often in the lyrics, is still strongly conveyed in a lot of the music that is listened to today, however, from the start it was clear you did not have to be a rasta to make or love reggae music.
+It was a music for the people with the heartbeat rhythm with lyrics about real life and all the expressions of life, love, and love lost.
 Dancehall came later and is now predominant in Jamaica.
 Today every country has its own version of reggae sound from Germany to Japan, Israel to India and Hawaii to Brazil.

 The slackness of some of the artists and lyrics can be disturbing as it confronts the dark side of the society that has evolved in our time.
 That said this music is uplifting and penetrates the soul like no other.
 It will soothe and caress you or make you want to jump out of your chair and do something.
 It has set the world ablaze and does not compromise to fit in with any culture or society.
 Some rasta artists include Sizzla, Luciano, Capelton, Bob Marley and family, Culture, Burning Spear, Buju Banton, Inner Circle, Junior Marvin, Bunny Wailer and Peter Tosh.
-They blast out their conscious lyrics, however controversial, and the heart rythmn with force and determination.
+They blast out their conscious lyrics, however controversial, and the heart rhythm with force and determination.